-V1 - FIA EUROPEAN RALLY CHAMPIONSHIP/TROPHY
+V1a - FIA EUROPEAN RALLY CHAMPIONSHIP

 The FIA organises the FIA Regional Rally Championships (the Championships) which are the property of the FIA.
-The following regulations are applicable to one or more of the following specific Championships, and Trophy:
+The following regulations are applicable to one or more of the following specific Championships.

-- FIA European Rally Championship for Drivers and Co-Drivers - FIA European Rally Championship for Teams - FIA ERC 2 Championship for Drivers and Co-Drivers - FIA ERC 3 Championship for Drivers and Co-Drivers - FIA ERC Junior Championship U27 for Drivers - FIA ERC Junior Championship U28 for Drivers - FIA European Rally Trophy for Drivers and Co-Drivers: - FIA ERT 2 Trophy (ERT2) for Drivers and Co-Drivers - FIA ERT 3 Trophy (ERT3) for Drivers and Co-Drivers - FIA ERT Junior Trophy (ERTJ) for Drivers
+- FIA European Rally Championship for Drivers and Co-Drivers - FIA European Rally Championship for Teams - FIA ERC 1 Junior Championship for Drivers - FIA ERC 2 Championship for Drivers and Co-Drivers - FIA ERC 3 Championship for Drivers and Co-Drivers - FIA ERC 3 Junior Championship for Drivers